What is VoIP?

 Use Call Forwarding Wisely

 To understand this thing you need to familiarize yourself with toll fraud.
 Toll fraud is also known as VoIP fraud.
-A hacker committing this type of fraud will gain access to your phones and then make calls from it without you knowing about it.
+A hacker committing this type of fraud will gain access to your phones and then make calls from them without you knowing about it.
 It is therefore highly recommended that you check your call forwarding rules and their applications regularly.
 You want to make sure that your calls are being forwarded to the right people.
 In addition to this, you should also check your call logs properly and regularly.
 By checking call logs, you will know that no unauthorized calls are being made from the phone.

 Use a VoIP Specific Firewall